 Application response times calculated from business transaction events

-End user response times calculated from RUM and synthetic events
+End-user response times calculated from RUM and synthetic events

 Custom analytics such as login times for platinum customers or item checkout response times for London customers

 Compliance against the configured thresholds is calculated in daily intervals from the specified start date.
-The local time zone start for each day is converted to midnight of the equivalent Greenwich Mean Time (GMT) date.
+The local time zone starting time for each day is converted to midnight of the equivalent Greenwich Mean Time (GMT) date.
 For example, 07/30 means 12:00 am GMT on 07/30.
 The reporting job that calculates the XLM data runs every day at midnight and noon GMT.
 The results are updated the next time the reporting job runs.